alexhkurz/topics-in-category-theory/_sources/contents/lawveres-characterization-of-varieties.md

 Much of what is interesting in the following rests on the fact that while all free objects are projective the converse is not true.
 But, as alluded to in the introduction, for every projective object there is a forgetful functor that makes it free (even free over one generator).

-**Exercise:** In the category of Boolean algebras, every algebra apart from the trivial (=one element) one is projective.
+**Exercise:** In the category of Boolean algebras, every finite algebra apart from the trivial (=one element) one is projective.

 The previous exercise leads to a more general result: